ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - The folks at Traefik put this nice piece of logic in the Helm Chart that allows you to create a config file which is dynamically monitored by Traefik
 - I used the config file to manage the Lets Encrypt certicate renewal in conjunction with Cloudflare
-- I have `DISABLED` this logic in the below Helm Chart values config
+- I have `DISABLED` this logic in the above Helm Chart values config

 ```yaml
       file: